Volkswagen admits marketing prank, pulls fake release on name change

 In 2017, VW pleaded guilty to fraud, obstruction of justice and making false statements as part of a $4.3 billion settlement reached with the U.S. Justice Department over the automaker’s diesel emissions scandal.

-Reporting by David Shepardson; Editing by Bernadette Baum, Howard Goller and Raju Gopalakrishnan
+Reporting by David Shepardson; Additional reporting by Hans Seidenstuecker; Editing by Bernadette Baum, Howard Goller, Raju Gopalakrishnan and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.